 Most open-weights families are either research-lab (academic-quality benchmarks but production-rough deployment), or post-frontier (the lab's earlier-generation models released after the frontier moves on).
-Gemma is closer to the latter — not the same as Gemini Pro 2.5, but produced by the team that ships Gemini, with the production-grade tokeniser, training data curation, and safety tuning that comes from a frontier-lab pipeline.
-The size-for-size quality is competitive with Llama 3.x and meaningfully ahead of Mistral / Qwen for most multimodal benchmarks.
+Gemma is closer to the latter — not the same as Gemini Pro on the closed side, but produced by the team that ships Gemini, with the production-grade tokeniser, training data curation, and safety tuning that comes from a frontier-lab pipeline.
+Gemma 4's additions — native audio on the small models, function-calling, configurable thinking modes, MoE at the 26B point — are the same operational features Gemini ships on the closed side, brought into open weights with about a generation of lag.

 | Size | Hardware | Best at |